In this article, you’ll learn:

 Using Mobile Technology for Card Payments

-Common Features of Mobile Payment Systems
+The Security of Mobile Payment Systems

-Does Chip and PIN Work?
+Chip and PIN via Mobile POS

-Indeed, many card readers can also handle contactless NFC transactions, if wanted.
-UK consumers are using contactless methods of paying for goods and services in greater numbers, either from debit or credit cards.
-Mobile payment services, with the correct sort of card reader, like SumUp's, can handle these sorts of secure transaction.
+Indeed, many card readers can also handle contactless NFC transactions.
+UK consumers are using contactless methods of paying for goods and services in greater numbers, either via debit or credit cards.
+Mobile payment services, with a proper card reader, like SumUp's, can easily handle these types of secure transactions.